ashutoshmjain/gita/src/mathuraChap09.md

 You nailed it - said the wizard - In fact, any color mixed with it's anti-color shade should give us the white light.
 The "White" is thus the identity of the "group" of seven rainbow colors.
 This identity has it's own inverse - the utter darkness ... but we are digressing.
 Let's get back to our group of seven colors and their singular identity in "White" - he took a pause to clear his throat - seven colors of the rainbow, along with the identity element "White" are what we say the manifestation engine of "information".

 Identity is again a separation from something.
 In other words, the white light is born of seven underlying separations - Seven knots in `Vaidik` speak , and it separates itself from the darkness.
+No matter how complex a manifestation, it always has it's inverse  - it must separate from something else.
+In a three dimensional world the separation is known as a "layer".
+In other words - white light is a layer that surrounds darkness !
+The complexity of seven knots is held within this separation.
+This complexity , known as knowledge, has an observable expression though the knowledge in itself is complete.

 Sure, I give you that - said the friend - energy is trapped in the waves of light and that is what is known as a Photon.
 As a matter of fact, the separation is lot more ingrained.
 Every single shade of light is an electro-magnetic wave, and energy shows up as a massless Photon when the wave splits into it's electric and magnetic pulse - that is high school physics! -  she added hastily - But how is this related to the birth of a child?
 She didn't make any attempt to hide her impatience.